 If you know who has claimed ownership:

-If the person who has claimed your business is willing to transfer ownership to you, they need to log into their Google My Business dashboard, enter your name or email address, and assign you the role of owner.
+If the person who has claimed your business is willing to transfer ownership to you, they need to log into their Google Business Profile dashboard, enter your name or email address, and assign you the role of owner.
 They can then click “invite” to invite you via email.

 All you have to do now is change the primary owner from the previous person to your name.
 There is instant verification of you as the new owner.
 Finally, you can go into the user’s panel and remove the old owner’s name.